On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators: Derivation of Characteristic Polynomial

-\end{enumerate} \end{lemma} \begin{proof} The inverse matrix derived from the identity of a lower triangular matrix is always invertible and remains a lower triangular matrix with an identity.
+where $ \eta_{j} := \Sigma_{k=0}^{j-1}\gamma_{k}(j-k)(-\lambda)^{j-k}(\alpha z)^{k} $ for all $0 \le j \le q$ with setting \( \eta_{0} := \Sigma_{k=0}^{-1} = 1\).
+In fact, the value $\eta_{0}=1$ can also be derived from the property that the inverse of a unit lower triangular matrix remains a unit lower triangular matrix. \end{enumerate} \end{lemma} \begin{proof} The inverse matrix derived from the identity of a lower triangular matrix is always invertible and remains a lower triangular matrix with an identity.
 The correctness of the lemma can be verified by confirming that the product of a matrix and its inverse yields the identity matrix.
 In fact, the proof of both relations ultimately comes down to the binomial theorem. \begin{enumerate}[1)] \item It is easy to check for the equality \eqref{eq:equlity_one} that

 \item Let $\beta_{-1}^{(-1)}:=1/\lambda$ for the compatible which need to be considered.
 While $i=j$, $\lambda \beta_{-1}^{(-1)}\eta_{0} = 1$ obviously.
 The same result can be achieved by stating that the inverse of the identity lower triangular matrix must be the identity lower triangular matrix.
 Next, we consider $i-j\ge 1$,